COVID: Testing Of Asymptomatic Cal Football Players Questioned By UCSF Doctor - 'Did Not Need To Get To This Point'

 Knowlton explains, “We had one person that was symptomatic and then we contact traced and anybody who was asymptomatic then was tested.”

-That seemed to frustrate some of the players on the team, such as Luc Bequette who tweeted Univesity Health Services told the players they could be arrested for refusing to test as vaccinated individuals with no symptoms.READ MORE: Belmont Police Announce 4 Arrests In 2019 Killing Of Carlmont HS Student Mohammad Othman
+That seemed to frustrate some of the players on the team, such as Luc Bequette who tweeted University Health Services told the players they could be arrested for refusing to test as vaccinated individuals with no symptoms.READ MORE: Wiggins Scores 35, Warriors Defeat T-Wolves For 10th Win Of Season

 “It did not need to get to this point.
 Asymptomatic testing of groups of vaccinated people regularly is not recommended,” Gandhi said.